Do Go On - 448 - The Curse of the Lottery Winner

 I learned my lesson after the second time.

-I've got Rasputin and Casanova mixed up in my head anyway.
+I've got Raspudan and Casanova mixed up my head anyway.

-According to a case study outlined on the Yale website.
+According to a case study outlined on the Yale website, yeah, I've been reading.

-Casanova arrived in Paris in 1756, or as Parisians
+Casanova arrived in Paris in 1756, or I was a Parisian say, Paui.

-say, Pauille.
 This was after a spectacular escape from the Venice Inquisition.
-He convinced

-French ministers to establish a number lottery to support the new and struggling Ecole Militaire,
+He convinced French ministers to establish a number lottery to support the new and struggling

 Is there anyone we've talked about who hasn't won a lottery before?

-Every report topic you go back to it, you're like, Oh, Marie Curie.
+But every report topic, you go back to it, you're like, oh, Murray Kerry.

-We only have penicillin because of the lottery.
+We only have pedestaline because of the lottery.

 We should have more lotteries.